deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 “Gaori, babe.”
 Allison reminded her.
 Xiù flapped a distracted hand to indicate that it wasn’t important.

 There was a picture of Myun with the article as well.
-Six feet tall, brown-furred and sporting both a late-stage pregnancy and a tuft of white fur mid-chest, she was in most ways a very different creature to the tiny enthusiastic cub whom Xiù had once taught *Gung Fu*... except those were the same markings around her nose and eyes, and she was enthusiastically giving the camera two thumbs up and her best effort at a human smile.
+Six feet tall, brown-furred and sporting both a late-stage pregnancy and a tuft of white fur mid-chest, she was in most ways a very different creature to the tiny enthusiastic cub whom Xiù had once taught *Gung Fu*...except those were the same markings around her nose and eyes, and she was enthusiastically giving the camera two thumbs up and her best effort at a human smile.

 “This came out… a week ago?”